pedrorenan/python-diagrams/README.md

 </p>

-When finished, you will have a terminal inside the [VSCode](https://code.visualstudio.com/download)  that is already inside the container.
+Once done, you will have a terminal inside the [VSCode](https://code.visualstudio.com/download)  that is already inside the container.
 Everything integrated!
 Like [Inception](https://www.imdb.com/title/tt1375666/)  🍿.

-💡 Everything you do in this terminal will be done inside the container only!
+💡 Everything you do in this terminal will be done only inside the container!

 Last Step: